Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-axNVUjsuMwo.md

 # [February 23rd, 2021 Livestream](../2021-02-23.md)
 ## Q&A: Is there a plan to let us grow food in some way?
 https://www.youtube.com/watch?v=axNVUjsuMwo
-This question was possibly duplicated with a more recent answer: [July 6th, 2021 Livestream Q&A: Will there ever be Farming added to the base game?](./yt-4txPAGPmzXQ.md) [https://www.youtube.com/watch?v=4txPAGPmzXQ](https://www.youtube.com/watch?v=4txPAGPmzXQ)
+This question was possibly duplicated with a more recent answer: [July 20th, 2021 Livestream Q&A: Any plans for Farming?](./yt-70U_d1fVoHk.md) [https://www.youtube.com/watch?v=70U_d1fVoHk](https://www.youtube.com/watch?v=70U_d1fVoHk)

 ### Topics